 We were the first boat to reach it, which was the best way to appreciate the beauty of the place.
 Our visit was on an overcast day but when the sun rays managed to find their way to the atoll, the colours were stunning.
 We spotted some big eagle nests with their owners nearby.

-2017 edit: We were told that it is not possible anymore to visit Nok Anhui Atoll.
+2017 edit: We were told that it is not possible to visit Nok Anhui Atoll.
 I don’t know if the situation has changed again since.

 We also saw turtles on the way to Moro Island.
 It’s always a pleasure to see turtles.
 But I felt terrible when someone from another boat jumped on it to catch it so tourists could have their photo taken with it.
 It lasted for a long time, and the turtle was obviously not enjoying it.
 I’m glad no one from our boat joined the stupid attraction.
 I don’t think I could have stayed silent.
 But are the people catching the turtles the ones to blame?
 Locals would not do it if it weren’t for the tourists’ pleasure.

 We booked this tour without really knowing much about it.
 While driving around the main island, our hosts at La Petite Ferme told us they heard several times praises about this tour.
 They had noted down the number.
 It was easy: we just called and booked it!
 If you want the surprise too, skip the next two paragraphs!